stacks-network/docs/src/pages/understand-stacks/integrate-stacking-delegation.md

 -> To avoid handling private keys, it is recommended to use the [Stacks Wallet](https://www.hiro.so/wallet) to sign the delegation transaction

-**Congratulations!** With the completion of this step, you successfully learnt how to use the Stacking library to ...

-- Delegate STX tokens as an account holder
+**Congratulations!** With the completion of this step, you successfully learnt how to use the Stacking library to delegate STX tokens as an account holder.

 ## Optional: Revoke delegation rights